newrelic/docs-website/TRANSLATION_WORKFLOW.md

 The workflows are:

-- queueing translation requests
+- _Queueing Translation Requests_
-  - this workflow takes a PR, looks for translatable files, and queues them up for either human or machine translation
+  - This workflow takes a PR, looks for translatable files, and queues them up for either human or machine translation
-- sending content for machine translation
+- _Sending Content for Machine Translation_
-  - this workflow takes queued up machine translation requests, and submits them to the vendor
+  - This workflow takes queued up machine translation requests, and submits them to the vendor
-- sending content for human translation
+- _Sending Content for Human Translation_
-  - this workflow takes queued up human translation requests, and submits them to the vendor
+  - This workflow takes queued up human translation requests, and submits them to the vendor
-- checking for finished translations, downloading content, cleaning up
+- _Checking for Finished Translations, Downloading Content, Cleaning Up_
-  - this workflow has two jobs (one for human, one for machine) which check a given project for finished translations, downloads translated files, and PRs them back into the repository
+  - This workflow has two jobs (one for human, one for machine) which check a given project for finished translations, downloads translated files, and PRs them back into the repository

 ## Workflow 1: Queueing Translation Requests